-Hair breakage is a common concern among people of all hair types and hair textures.
-It can be frustrating to see your hair fall out or become damaged, and it's essential to identify the cause in order to prevent it from happening again.
+Hair breakage is a common concern among people of all hair types and textures.
+It can be frustrating to see your hair fall out or become damaged, and it's essential to identify the cause to prevent it from happening again.
 Let's explore the various causes of hair breakage and how to identify it.
-We'll also provide tips on how to prevent and treat hair breakage, so you can keep your locks looking healthy and strong.
+We'll also provide tips on preventing and treating hair breakage so you can keep your locks looking healthy and strong.

 Causes of hair breakage